 Colored clay techniques such as agateware are a super fun way to play with pattern on pots.
 Typically with the agate ware technique, two balls of contrasting colored clays are briefly wedged together, then thrown on the wheel, and scraped with a metal rib to reveal a lovely marbled pattern.
 But Chris Campbell, a well-known practitioner of colored clay ceramics, wanted more colors and more pattern, so she started experimenting with the colored clay technique.

-In this clip, an excerpt from the March/April 2017 issue of Pottery Making Illustrated, Chris shares two of the colored clay techniques she discovered and some lessons she learned in the process. – Jennifer Poellot Harnetty, editor.
+In this post, an excerpt from the Pottery Making Illustrated archives, Chris shares two of the colored clay techniques she discovered and some lessons she learned in the process. – Jennifer Poellot Harnetty, editor.

 Create Pattern on Wheel Thrown Pots with Colored Clay